 Managing vs. Coaching

 Being a manager is a more directive and transactional role than being a coach.
-Managers oversee the work of their employees.
-A manager comes up with a plan then tells or directs the employees on what to do.
-They determine direction and the immediate need and fixing the problem with a specific outcome.
+Managers oversee the work of their employees, come up with plans, and tell or direct the employees on what to do.
+They determine direction and the immediate need, and fix the problems with a specific outcome.
 In other words, managers tend to be more self-focused.

 A coach is a more consultative, employee-focused role that supports employees looking at their current and future reality.
 Coaches focus on asking questions to help the employee uncover the root of a problem and come up with an action plan themselves, rather than telling the employee the plan to follow.
 They encourage the employee to determine the problem and solution themselves.